carpentries-incubator/SDC-BIDS-sMRI/setup.md

 ### Method 1: Downloading directly from the repository

-On the GitHub repo (this page), click the green button that says "Clone or download", then click **Download ZIP**.
+On the [GitHub repo](https://github.com/carpentries-incubator/SDC-BIDS-sMRI), click the green button that says "Code", then click **Download ZIP**.
 Once downloaded, extract the ZIP file.

 ### Method 2: Using Git